AdobeDocs/app-builder/guides/architecture_overview.md

 ### CI/CD Support

-The [out-of-the-box CI/CD support](./ci_cd_for_custom_apps.md) for Adobe Custom Applications consists in:
+The [out-of-the-box CI/CD support](./ci_cd_for_custom_apps.md) for Firefly Applications consists in:

-- [Github Actions](https://github.com/features/actions) to [setup the CLI](https://github.com/adobe/aio-cli-setup-action) and use it to [perform actions](https://github.com/adobe/aio-apps-action) such as application testing, build and deployment
+- [Github Actions](https://github.com/features/actions) to [setup the CLI](https://github.com/adobe/aio-cli-setup-action) and use it to [perform actions](https://github.com/adobe/aio-apps-action) such as application testing, build and deployment.
-- [Github Workflows](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) to orchestrate the Github Actions upon specific events triggered against the application repository
+- [Github Workflows](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) to orchestrate the Github Actions upon specific events triggered against the application repository.
-- [Github Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to store application secrets required for the execution of the Github Workflows against specific environments
+- [Github Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to store application secrets required for the execution of the Github Workflows against specific environments.